oat-sa/tao-extension-release/README.md

 ### NPM packages in monorepo

-If the repository is a lerna-managed monorepo, and contains npm packages, please use the command `npmReleaseMonorepo`.
+If the repository is a _lerna_-managed monorepo, and contains npm packages, please use the command `npmReleaseMonorepo`.
 This command _must_ be run in the root directory of the monorepo.
+Monorepo must be have `lerna` installed at the root, because release tool will use its CLI to get infromation about packages.

 ```sh
 cd path/to/my/package/repo
 taoRelease npmReleaseMonorepo
 ```

-TODO
+This command does:

+- compute the next version from commits
+    - for root, and for each package.
+Based on commits that touch files in this package.
+- update the package.json and package-lock.json
+   - for root, and for each package
+- create a tag and a release
+- publish the packages to npm
+    - the Github release is already finished at this stage.
+If the publish step fails, you can try again manually, or ask someone with the necessary privileges to perform the publishing.

 ### Tag based repositories